openstack/octavia/doc/source/api/haproxy-amphora-api.rst

 Since certificates might be valid for a time smaller than the amphora is in existence this add a way to rotate them.
-Once the certificate is uploaded the agent is being recycled so depending on the implementation the service might not be available for soem time.
+Once the certificate is uploaded the agent is being recycled so depending on the implementation the service might not be available for some time.

 **Examples:**